Home • A-Z Index • myVHCC • Campus Closing • VHCC Alert • Employee Directory • Text Only • Contact Us

 Proctored Examinations: All distance education courses must include at least one proctored activity.
 The VHCC Testing Center is available for instructors’ use.
 The Testing Center requires all students to show a photo identification prior to any assessment.

-The Vice President of Instruction and Student Services: Responsible for ensuring compliance with this policy and that deans, program coordinators, and lead faculty are informed of any changes in the policy in a timely fashion.
-The Vice President of Instruction and Student Services is also responsible for ensuring that administrative offices (registrar, admissions, library, etc.) remain in compliance with this policy.
+The Vice President of Instruction and Student Services: Responsible for ensuring compliance with this standard and that deans, program coordinators, and lead faculty are informed of any changes in the standard in a timely fashion.
+The Vice President of Instruction and Student Services is also responsible for ensuring that administrative offices (registrar, admissions, library, etc.) remain in compliance with this standard.

-Director of Distance and Distributed Learning: This policy will be referenced on the VHCC website.
+Director of Distance and Distributed Learning: This standard will be referenced on the VHCC website.